EC-Council Accredited Training Partner (ATP)

 - Cryptography Attack Countermeasures

-Yes, Vinsys is an EC-Council Learning Partner.
+Yes, Vinsys is an EC-Council Learning Partner, authorized to provide training for the CEHv12 program.